penrose/penrose/packages/docs-site/docs/bloom/hello_diagram.md

-# Hello Diagram
+# Hello, Diagram
+---

 Welcome!
 We’re excited you’ve decided to try Bloom.
 These series of tutorials will walk you through everything you need to start making beautiful interactive diagrams directly in React.
 This first chapter will give a high level overview of the process of diagramming and rendering.

 These tutorials expect that you have some proficiency with JavaScript and React, plus a teeny bit of linear algebra, though we’ll keep that to a minimum.
+They _do not_ assume you have any experience with Penrose, though if you do, you’ll likely find the concepts familiar.

 Here’s what we’re working towards:

 – diagram with two circles and an arrow between them –

 ### Building the Diagram

+The first step in using Bloom is to create a `DiagramBuilder` object.
+This object contains methods allowing you to declare types, substances, style selectors, shapes, constraints, and everything else you need to build your diagram.
+When we're done, well call `.build()` to get the diagram object.

 You’ll almost certainly want to wrap the process of building your diagram it’s own function, which we’ll call later when we render the diagram: